 The five areas of action of the OER recommendation

-- Build the capacity of stakeholders to find, re-use, creat, adapt and share OER;
+- Build the capacity of stakeholders to find, re-use, create, adapt and share OER;

 - Develop supportive policy for OER;